clabordec/OpenCart/README.md

 ## Tools Used
 We use the following tools to facilitate our manual testing process:

 - <b>Qase.io:</b> For test case management and tracking.
-All test cases, test plans, and results are documented in TestRail.
+All test cases, test plans, and results are documented in Qase.io.
 - <b>JIRA:</b> For issue tracking and defect management.
 Bugs and feature requests are logged and tracked using JIRA.